-In fact, it is not very common to be gifted a dataset that is completely ready to use to create a ML model out of the box.
+But it's not very common to be gifted a dataset that is completely ready to use to create a ML model.
 In this lesson, you will learn how to prepare a raw dataset using standard Python libraries.
 You will also learn various techniques to visualize the data.

-Case study: 'the pumpkin market'
+Case study 'The Pumpkin market'

-In this folder you will find a .csv file in the root data folder called US-pumpkins.csv which includes 1757 lines of data about the market for pumpkins, sorted into groupings by city.
+In this folder you will find a .csv file in the root data folder called US-pumpkins.csv which includes 1757 lines of data about the pumpkin market, sorted into groupings by city.
 This is raw data extracted from the Specialty Crops Terminal Markets Standard Reports distributed by the United States Department of Agriculture.